bigb8/AquaResp/README.md

 Thank you to <a href = "https://www.researchgate.net/profile/Denis_Chabot">Denis Chabot</a> for testing of AquaResp over many occasions and providing inputs on usage of AquaResp.

+Thank you to <a href = "https://www.researchgate.net/profile/Heidrikur_Bergsson3">Heiðrikur Bergsson</a> for testing and using AquaResp.